-Let's say user writes a server method that has to set property closed_on of type 'date'.
-So, the format of the property value must be in neutral format and the value must be in the time zone of the session in which the method is called.
-Here is a problems though: an attempt to create an instance of DateTime on server would return a date\time object in the time zone of the server which might be different from the time zone of the current session; from other side methods for getting DateTime in particular time zone and\or converting from a time zone to another time zone are available only in .NET 3.5.
+Let's say the user writes a server method that has to set property closed\on of type 'date'.
+The format of the property value must be in neutral format and the value must be in the time zone of the session in which the method is called.
+Here is a problems though: an attempt to create an instance of DateTime on the server would return a date/time object in the time zone of the server which might be different from the time zone of the current session; from the other side methods for getting DateTime in a particular time zone and/or converting from a time zone to another time zone are available only in .NET 3.5.
 In this case the best option is to use method ConvertUtcDateTimeToNeutral(...) available in